Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 > Change from base SA: Removed "after having spent available resources on building units" condition for surrendering, as this is 1) vague and 2) unreasonable (so if the player cannot spend her resources because, for example, she has no Space Docks, then she can't surrender???)

+> Change from base SA **(sanctioned by PsiComa)**: Ties during the identification of the capital planet are broken in favour of the planet with the highest resource value worth of ground units and PDS, and in case there is still a tie, by choosing one at random.

+> Change from base SA **(sanctioned by PsiComa)**: The capital planets and the units on it are **not** considered as neutral for the rest of the game.
+They just belong to a race without player.

-> Change from base SA: When adding to the garrison of the capital planet, instead of "Add up to three, but not beyond five total Ground Forces", just add Ground Forces until there are at least 5.
-I did not see the point in the complication.
+> Change from base SA **(sanctioned by PsiComa)**: When adding to the garrison of the capital planet, add ground units until you either added 3 or there are at least 5 **ground units** on the planet. (base SA says "at least 5 Ground Forces")

 > Change from base SA: Clarified the orders in which the fleets/planets to be bid upon were chosen, as well as the order in which the bids were placed.
 Also precised the actual mechanic of the bidding.